 You’d be amazed at what you can buy with Bitcoin.
-Everything from beer to butt lifts can be bought with cryptocurrency these days.
+One can buy everything from beer to butt lifts with cryptocurrency these days.

-What if you’re looking to make a really big purchase, however?
+What if you’re looking to make a huge purchase, however?

 Probably the biggest things any of us buy in our lifetimes are our homes.
 But can you buy a house with Bitcoin?